tflori/orm/docs/testing.md

 }
 ```

+**Note:** The following methods (defined in `MocksEntityManager` trait) rely on the `EntityManager::getInstance()` to
+retrieve the responsible `EntityManagerMock` for the given `$class`.
+If you have multiple database connections and
+`EntityManager` instances and you use a different method to get the responsible `EntityManager` you have to adapt the
+`MocksEntityManager::ormGetInstance($class): EntityManagerMock` method.

 ### Create a Partial Mock Entity

 Due to the fact that the entity constructor is final and calls an internal method (`onInit()`) you can not just create
 the mock with `Mockery::mock(Article::class, [['id' => 42, 'title' => 'Hello World!']])->makePartial()`.
 Also creating
 a passive mock with `Mockery::mock(new Article(['id' => 42, 'title' => 'Hello world!']))` does not work because
-the orignal object is wrapped but the magic getter not.
+the original object is wrapped but the magic getter not.

 You have to initialize the object without using the original constructor, set the entity manager manually, set the
 original data and reset the entity.
 We created a helper for this to make it easier.